UsabilityEngineering/ux-portfolio-KlefaffleWaffle/j01/README.md

 ![alt text](./Screenshot_20221001-135524_GalleryA.jpg)

 My first thought was that I didn’t hit the hitbox of the cursor, but it’s hard to tell because there’s no **feedback** for what I assumed to be a button.
+This means there was no indication that what I did had any sort of effect.
 So I tried again and I got the same result.
 I tried one more time and accidentally held my finger on the thumbnail which expanded the thumbnail into various frames in the video.
 While this action was unintentional it probably would’ve been the next thing that I tried.

 ![alt text](./Screenshot_20221001-144803_Gallery.jpg)